People Power Revolution: Martial law

 Through this decree and through a controversial referendum in which citizen assemblies voted through a show of hands, Marcos seized emergency powers giving him full control of the Philippines' military and the authority to suppress and abolish the freedom of speech, the freedom of the press, and many other civil liberties.

 President Marcos also dissolved the Philippine Congress and shut down media establishments critical of the Marcos Administration.
 He also ordered the immediate arrest of his political opponents and critics.
-Among those arrested were Senate President Jovito Salonga, and the leaders Senator Jose W. Diokno and Senator Benigno Aquino Jr. — whom Marcos sent to Laur, Nueva Ecija — and the man who was groomed by the opposition to succeed President Marcos after the 1973 elections.
+Among those arrested were Senate President Jovito Salonga, and the leaders Senator Jose W. Diokno and Senator Ninoy Aquino— whom Marcos sent to Laur, Nueva Ecija – and the man who was groomed by the opposition to succeed President Marcos after the 1973 elections.

 A constitutional convention, which had been called for in 1970 to replace the Commonwealth-era 1935 Constitution, continued the work of framing a new constitution after the declaration of martial law.
 The new constitution went into effect in early 1973, changing the form of government from presidential to parliamentary and allowing President Marcos to stay in power beyond 1973.
 The constitution was approved by 95% of the voters in the Philippine constitutional plebiscite.
 The constitution was part of the landmark Javellana v.
 Executive Secretary case (G.R.
 No. 36142) that led to the resignation of Chief Justice Roberto Concepcion.
 Part of the plot of the regime involved legitimizing the military rule through the new constitution providing legislative and executive powers to the president.
 Simultaneously Marcos conducted the 1973 plebiscite through the simple counting of hands raised by children and adults that involved questions such as the option for more rice in lieu of constitutional affirmation.